Clever Wordsmith? These 7 Companies Will Pay You to Write Greeting Cards

 I didn’t know, however, that you can actually make money by submitting phrases, poems, art and photography to greeting card companies.

-Some even look for old photos, so you don’t have to do anything but have some fun rummaging through your photo albums and memory boxes.
+Some card companies even want old photos, so you don’t have to do anything but have some fun rummaging through your photo albums and memory boxes.

 I found a bunch of greeting card companies that’ll pay to use your words, art or photos.